 Some businesses go a step further and use Influencers.
 These are people who are well-known generally or admired for something particularly relevant to what is being sold and are paid to use and/or enthuse about it on social media.
 It’s the latest iteration of the old tactic of using a celebrity in your TV ad, with some infomercial thrown in.
 There are a couple of examples of these for Canon cameras in my samples below.

-Case studies I’ve worked on
+Case study writer – examples I’ve worked on

 Below, you can see examples of some of the many case studies I’ve written or edited.
 They include: